takenobu-hs/commandline-haskell/README.md

   	-- Defined in ‘Data.Foldable’
 ```

-You can also know the Kind by `:k`(:kind) command ([see also](http://learnyouahaskell.com/making-our-own-types-and-typeclasses#kinds-and-some-type-foo)):
+You can also know the kind by `:k`(:kind) command ([see also](http://learnyouahaskell.com/making-our-own-types-and-typeclasses#kinds-and-some-type-foo)):
 ```
 $ ghc -e ':k Maybe'
 Maybe :: * -> *
 ```

-By the way, you can also use quasquotes with shell variables!:
+By the way, you can also use quasquotes with shell variables!
+Tiny templating :)
 ```
 $ NUM=5
 $ ghc -e "[1..$NUM]"
 [1,2,3,4,5]
 ```

-You can pass data easily.
-Other examples:
+You can pass data easily:
 ```
 $ X1="[1..3]"
 $ X2="['A'..'C']"